AnimatedLEDStrip/animatedledstrip.github.io/index.md

 ## Getting Started

 AnimatedLEDStrip gives you many options for how you integrate it into your project.
-If you want a solution that works right out of the box, then.....
+If you want a solution that works right out of the box, then take a look at the [Raspberry Pi Server](/server#raspberry-pi-server) and the [AnimatedLEDStrip clients](/clients).

 ## Features